mariuz/flamerobin/src/ibpp/readme.txt

 deprecated in its current form.
 We will introduce something 'bigger' in the next major version (3.0.

-- Added void ClientDLLSearchPaths(const std::string&);
+- Added void ClientLibSearchPaths(const std::string&);
-On Win32 platform, ClientDLLSearchPaths() allows to setup one or multiple additional paths (separated with a ';') where IBPP will look for the client library (before the default implicit search locations).
+On Win32 platform, ClientLibSearchPaths() allows to setup one or multiple additional paths (separated with a ';') where IBPP will look for the client library (before the default implicit search locations).
 This is usefull for applications distributed with a 'private' copy of Firebird, when the registry